marytanaelwriter/codecademy-python3/README.md

-# codecademy-python3
+Hi!
+I'm currently self-learning Python.
+I have practically zero programming knowledge.

-A place to post the codes for my codecademy projects.
+This is where I plan to dump all of my projects.